-You can display the saved graph in IRISconsole by selecting "Display Saved Graph..." in the IRISconsole Hardware Status Monitor File menu.
-A dialog box similar to that shown in Figure 4-11 appears, in which you select the file to display.
+You can display the saved graph in IRISconsole by choosing Display Saved Graph... from the IRISconsole Hardware Status Monitor File menu.
+A dialog box similar to that shown in Figure 4-12 appears, in which you select the file to display.
 Files saved as graphs appear when they are selected.